H1Z1 Pro League will hold battle royale esports competition in Las Vegas

 The 15 teams chosen as charter franchises represent some of the most well-known esports organizations, such as North America’s Counter Logic Gaming (CLG), Team SoloMid (TSM) and Cloud 9 and Europe’s Alliance, Vitality and Epsilon Esports.

-The teams will compete over the course of two, 10-week “splits” at Caesars Entertainment Studios, a 50,000 square-feet production facility designed for full-scale feature film, television show and live esports event productions.
+The teams will compete over the course of two 10-week “splits” at Caesars Entertainment Studios, a 50,000 square-feet production facility designed for full-scale feature film, television show and live esports event productions.
 H1PL is the first esports league to name Las Vegas as its home city.

-“Our goal with H1PL is to take the leap from Esports 1.0 to 2.0, establishing a league where for the first time in esports history, everyone participates in success– the fans, the players, the teams and all of our supporting partners,” said Jace Hall, co-chairman of Twin Galaxies, in a statement.
+“Our goal with H1PL is to take the leap from Esports 1.0 to 2.0, establishing a league where for the first time in esports history, everyone participates in success– the fans, the players, the teams and all of our supporting partners,” said Jace Hall, the co-chairman of Twin Galaxies, in a statement.
 “The battle royale format has quickly become the most popular and entertaining multiplayer video game genre and we’re confident that the H1PL will drive fan engagement and excitement to even higher levels through the use of groundbreaking production and broadcast techniques never before seen in esports.”

 The H1PL will livestream all competition via Facebook Live throughout the season.
 H1PL and Facebook will also introduce a variety of community-focused features to augment the viewing experience, including the granting of redeemable in-game rewards for fans that tune in during H1PL streams throughout the week.